ranfysvalle02/deep-q-basics/README.md

 A target network is a copy of the policy network used to provide stable target Q-values during training.
 Periodically updating the target network with the policy network's weights helps prevent oscillations and divergence in Q-value estimates.

 ---

-Embracing these core concepts helps demystify the world of machine learning.
-Just like building blocks, each idea supports the next, creating a strong foundation for understanding how machines can learn and make intelligent decisions.